MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -VoiceIsolation
-Determines whether you provide support for your users to enable voice isolation in teams meeting calls.
+Determines whether you provide support for your users to enable voice isolation in Teams meeting calls.

 Possible values are:
 - Enabled (default)